 I have always been fascinated by Henry VIII.
 He single-handedly changed the course of England for his own personal whims.
 If you are in London and have a free day then you must feast your eyes on this Tudor wonder he inspired called Hampton Court Palace.

 Our first stop was the royal kitchen.
 Of course, to feed 800 courtiers, you needed tens of cauldrons, spits, and ovens!
 Next, we saw the breathtaking Great Hall with its wooden ceiling and beautiful 500-year old wall tapestries.
 You can only imagine what sort of banquets took place here.

 On our way to visit the apartments, we passed by the Chapel Royal with its richly painted ceiling resembling a starry sky.
 My favourite part was the Processional Route which is where Henry VIII would walk from his private chambers to the chapel on Sundays and special occasions.

 After an afternoon of walking around the palace, we went outside for some fresh air and were not disappointed.
-The palace gardens are not to be missed with its gorgeous formal gardens and parkland surrounded by the River Thames.
-Personally, I was not even aware that the gardens housed the world’s largest grape vine!
+The palace gardens are not to be missed with their gorgeous formal gardens and parkland surrounded by the River Thames.
+Personally, I was not even aware that the gardens housed the world’s largest grapevine!